 3. The Al-Demerdachiyya Building

-The building now contains mostly offices and a few remaining residential spaces.
+The seven-story building now contains mostly offices and a few residential units.

 5. Cinema Radio

 The Cinema Radio once housed the city’s largest screen where Egypt’s most prominent films premiered to an audience of glittering celebrities.